ronik-v/devops/README.md

 # devops

-Utility for monitoring memory on the device\API and docker-compose
+[test] Utility for monitoring memory on the device\API and docker-compose.

 ## api_for_data_nosql
 Create docker-compose.yml that deploys a python application with a simple REST API implementation.
 The solution should consist of two containers: